rootjatin/rootjatin/README.md

 💬 ask me about the OpenGL
 you can send me mail on rootjatin@gmail.com <br>
-visit my website www.jatinsharma.life currently working on mathematics competitive programming platform
+visit my website www.jatinsharma.life currently working on mathematics competitive programming platform than can also be used to make neural network
 <br>